-Judy supports students from Indigenous backgrounds with both social and academic programs.
+Kristy supports students from Indigenous backgrounds with both social and academic programs.
 She ensures they are sustained and comfortable in the classroom and provides a critical link to the culture of the child.
-Judy makes contact with parents and families on a case by case basis and may become involved with cases involving attendance or behaviour.
+Kristy makes contact with parents and families on a case by case basis and may become involved with cases involving attendance or behaviour.

-EAL/D Teacher and Assistant: Joy Cheong and Donata Cesora
+EAL/D Teacher and Assistant: Leah Annesley and Donata Cesora

 Joy and Dona work side by side to support students with English as an Additional Language or Dialect.
 Bertram students speak over 30 languages and dialects and Leah and Dona ensure that these students are exposed to English in a way that supports their learning in the classroom.
 Students often work one on one or in small focussed groups on language and understanding skills that assist them when they participate in classroom activities.
 Students are identified to work with Leah and Dona depending on their EAL/D Stage.
 To identify this stage, it is vital information regarding entry to date of Australia, main language spoken at home and visa number are completed accurately upon enrolment.